leandrocunha526/frontend-codes/README.md

 # frontend-codes
-JS, CSS and HTML codes.
+JS, CSS and HTML only codes.
 BACKUP.